Fulton County DUI Guide

 Immediate Steps (First 24 Hours)

 The first 24 hours after a DUI arrest in Fulton County are critical.
-Here's a timeline of what to expect:
+Here's what typically happens:

-- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
-Use this opportunity to contact a family member, friend, or attorney.
+- Phone Calls: You will generally be allowed to make phone calls after the booking process is complete.
+It's wise to contact a licensed bail bondsman and a DUI attorney as soon as possible.

 Critical Deadlines

-- ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request this hearing within 15 days results in automatic license suspension.
+- ALR Hearing Request: You typically have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+Failure to request this hearing within the timeframe will result in an automatic suspension of your driver's license.

 DUI Enforcement in Fulton County